konstasuomalainen/RoomReservationApp/README.md

 - Invalid Time Selection.
 - Data Validation.

-## Deployment

-- The app is deployed on Firebase Cloud, making it easily accessible on the internet.
-You can access the application directly via this URL: [https://react-c1aa9.web.app/](https://react-c1aa9.web.app/).

 ## Technologies Used

 - **Frontend**: Developed using React to ensure compatibility with older devices while maintaining a smooth user experience.